johnae/nix-flake-templates/devshell/README.devshell.md

 ## `devshell.toml`

 This is really THE file relevant to the project.
-This is where dependencies go and environment variables go.
+This is where dependencies go and possibly some relevant environment variables go.

-## `devshell.nix` - this is optional

-When the project needs some additional locally defined tooling, this would be the right place to define those.
-It gets merged with whatever dependencies `devshell.toml` defines, so both files can be in use simultaneously.